Divine crest "Aizu Mitsuhollyhock"

 The Minebari Sakura tree at Sanyo-kuni Shrine is said to be over 1,000 years old

-"Minebari Sakura" in the grounds of Sanyo-kuni Shrine is said to have been planted when the shrine was founded in 1011 by the prefectural governor, Ishibe Shosho Michihide, and others.
-The tree is estimated to be over 1,000 years old and is the shrine's sacred tree.
+located within the grounds of Koyokuni Shrine"Minehari-zakura"is said to have been planted in 1011 when the shrine was founded by the prefectural governor Ishibe Shosho Michihide and others.
+It is estimated to be over 1000 years old and is considered the sacred tree of the shrine.

 Minebari Cherry Blossoms